Mt Rose, United States: Family Ski Guide

 Would we recommend Mt Rose?

 Book Mt.
-Rose if you're a Reno-area family taking kids skiing for the first time, a budget-conscious family who'd rather have four ski days than three at a pricier resort, or a mixed-ability group that needs beginners and advanced skiers on the same compact mountain.
-The Enchanted Forest setup, the bundled lesson packages, and the $59 child ticket make first-timers' logistics remarkably painless.
-Do not book Mt.
-Rose if you want a resort village, slope-side lodging, or enough expert terrain to fill a full week of advanced skiing.
-Check Incline Village vacation rental availability for Presidents' Day weekend early, it's the peak booking window and the closest base to the mountain.
+Rose if you're a Reno-area family taking kids skiing for the first time, or a budget-conscious family who'd rather have four ski days than three at a pricier resort.
+The Enchanted Forest learning zone, the bundled lesson packages, and the $59 child ticket make first-timer logistics remarkably painless.